corda/corda-docs/content/en/docs/cenm/1.3/upgrade-notes.md

 Once this has been done the following steps should be followed to upgrade the service:

-* Stop the current service to prevent new information being persisted to the old DB.
+* Stop the current service to prevent new information being persisted to the old database.
-* Use the 0.3 utility `.jar` to migrate the data from the old DB to the new DB.
+* Use the 0.3 utility `.jar` to migrate the data from the old database to the new database.
-* Swap out the old `.jar` for the new 0.3 ENM jar and updated the service configuration to point to the new DB.
+* Swap out the old `.jar` for the new 0.3 ENM jar and updated the service configuration to point to the new database.
 * Restart the service.

 For example for the Doorman service:

-![doorman migration](/en/images/doorman-migration.png "doorman migration") These steps should be followed for both the Doorman and Network Map Services.
-This step is *non-destructive* - it should leave the old DB untouched, only copying the data across to the new DBs.
-Once both services have been migrated via the above steps they should be fully functional:
+![doorman migration](/en/images/doorman-migration.png "doorman migration")

+These steps should be followed for both the Doorman and Network Map Services.
+This process is *non-destructive* - it should leave the old database untouched, only copying the data across to the new databases.
+Once both services have been migrated via the above process they will be fully functional:

 ![separated services](/en/images/separated-services.png "separated services")